-Objective: To evaluate the safety and effectiveness of peripheral nerve stimulation (PNS) on low back pain.
+This study evaluates the safety and effectiveness of peripheral nerve stimulation (PNS) on low back pain.
 It involves the FDA-approved SPRINT PNS system.